 He was appointed Deputy President of the Republic of South Africa on 25 May 2014.

 In December 2017, he was elected 13th ANC President at the 54th National Conference in Johannesburg.

 President Cyril Ramaphosa was sworn in as President of the Republic of South Africa on Thursday 15 February 2018 following the resignation of President Jacob Zuma.

 H.E.
 Mahamudu Bawumia

 Dr Mahamudu Bawumia has been the Vice President of the Republic of Ghana since January 2017.
-As the Vice President, he chairs the Economic Management Team which has the responsibility of rebuilding the Ghanaian economy.
+He chairs the Government of Ghana’s Economic Management Team which has responsibility for rebuilding the Ghanaian economy.

-Dr Bawumia has had a prestigious career which includes serving as the Deputy Governor of the Bank of Ghana in 2006 and the Resident Representative of the African Development Bank in Zimbabwe in 2011.
+As an Economist and Banker, Dr Bawumia has had a prestigious career which includes serving as the Deputy Governor of Ghana’s Central Bank from 2006 to 2008 and the Resident Representative of the African Development Bank in Zimbabwe in 2011.